What will a lender accept as provable income?

 Gone are the days of self-certification mortgages, when lenders would accept income declarations on good faith.
 After it emerged that these loans were being widely misused, the financial services regulator introduced a proof of income requirement for all regulated loans.

-Buy to let lenders want proof of income for mortgages
+Lenders want proof of income for mortgages

 This means that any income you declare must be provable – which means it must be taxable.